 General George Patton took part in the Liberation of Europe on many theatres of war, from 1943 to the end of the war.
 First, he led the troops of the 7th US Army in the landings in Sicily.

-He was removed from his post for hitting several shellshocked soldiers, but later on, in July 1944, Patton's Third Army sailed to Normandy and formed the extreme right flank of the Allied land forces.
+He was removed from his post for hitting several shellshocked soldiers, but later, in July 1944, Patton's Third Army sailed to Normandy and formed the extreme right flank of the Allied land forces.
 Patton and his troops engaged in the liberation of Alsace, in the Battle of the Bulge in the Ardennes and subsequently crossed the Rhine and moved to the heartland of Germany and Austria.
 A last stop was Pilsen.
 The Third Army led by Patton entered the Czech city on 6 May 1945, shortly before the end of WWII in Europe.
-Pilsen honours and remembers General Patton and the Third Army with a memorial and museum, which tells the story of the liberation of the city through gear and equipment of the time and war relics left behind by US soldiers, and with other monuments around the city.
+Pilsen honours and remembers General Patton and the Third Army with a memorial and museum, telling the story of the city 's liberation through gear and equipment of the time and war relics left behind by US soldiers, and other city monuments.